otaviowillow/marina/src/content/tcp.md

 ---
-path: "/tcp-design-system"
+path: "/tcp-desgin-system"
 date: "2019-05-04"
 title: "TCP Design System"
 client: "TCP"
 role: "UX/UI Designer"
-mainImage: "../images/tcp.jpg"
+mainImage: "/img/tcp-main.png"
 responsabilities: "User research, interviews, surveys and results, design sprint with the developers, personas, scenarios, user flows, usability testing, style guide, mid and high fidelity prototypes."
+summary: "The Paranaguá Container Terminal (TCP) moves an average of 1240 containers per day.
+In 2018  there were 724 ships operating.
+The port has been modernized in recent years and most of the operations are now digital."
-portfolio: [ "asd", "vcxv" ]
+portfolio: [ "/img/courier-mockup-1.png", "/img/courier-mockup-2.png" ]
 ---

 ### About